developer-omkar-shinde/frontend-notes/most_asked_js_interview_questions.md

 ## 🚀 What is the difference between microtasks and macrotasks in JavaScript?

-both are used for manage async oprations, microtask has high priority then microtask (callback queue) and microtask queue stores - Promises & MutationObserver & queueMicrotask (manually added MT) callback queue (microtask) holds - setTimeout / setInterval, MessageChannel,
+Both are used for managing async operations, microtask has a higher priority than macrotasks (callback queue). microtasks queue stores - Promises & MutationObserver & queueMicrotask (manually added MT) callback queue (macrotasks) holds - setTimeout / setInterval, MessageChannel,

+In JavaScript, microtasks and macrotasks (also called tasks) are two types of asynchronous operations managed by the event loop.
+The key difference lies in their priority and execution order.

+1. Microtasks
+   - Microtasks are processed immediately after the currently executing script and before any macrotasks.
+   - They have higher priority than macrotasks.
+   - Examples of microtasks:
+   - Promises (.then, .catch, .finally)
+   - MutationObserver
+   - queueMicrotask (explicitly scheduling a microtask)

+2. Macrotasks (Tasks)
+   - Macrotasks are processed after microtasks are completed and typically involve tasks that interact with the browser or external events.
+   - These tasks are placed in the task queue, and the event loop picks them up in the next cycle.
+   - Examples of macrotasks:
+   - setTimeout / setInterval
+   - setImmediate (Node.js only)
+   - requestAnimationFrame
+   - I/O operations (e.g., reading files, network requests)

+Execution Order
+  - Run synchronous code.
+  - Process all pending microtasks.
+  - Pick the next macrotask from the queue.
+  - Repeat.

 ## 🚀 What is destructuring, and how does it work with arrays and objects? ✅

-destructing allows to extract values from array or object and assign them to veriable in single line.
+destructuring allows to extraction of values from an array or object and assigns them to a variable in a single line.

 ## 🚀 What are the different ways to manipulate the DOM in JavaScript? ✅

 ## 🚀 How would you implement infinite scrolling in vanilla JavaScript? ✅

-To achive this we can use Intersection Observers. whenever last element interact we load more data.
+To achieve this, we can use Intersection Observers.
+Whenever the last element interacts, we load more data.

 ## 🚀 What is the difference between deep copy and shallow copy? ✅

 <details>
-deep copy and shallow copy refer to how we are dublicating objects
+Deep copy and shallow copy refer to how we are duplicating objects

 A shallow copy creates a new object, but it only copies the top-level properties of the original object.
 If the object contains nested objects, those nested objects are not duplicated; instead, their references are copied.

 A deep copy creates a new object and recursively copies all nested objects or arrays, ensuring that no references to the original nested objects are shared.

+Example
+- shallow copy Methods	Object.assign(), Spread (...).
+- Deep copy JSON.parse(JSON.stringify(obj), structuredClone(), lodash _.cloneDeep()
 </details>

 ## 🚀 How does JavaScript internally handle type coercion? ✅